 When requesting a permit, you need to select the relevant

 fish product codes.
 Product codes are used in customs declarations and to link your permit to the registered establishment.

 After an RFP is approved, you will be issued with:

 - an export permit, required for all shipments leaving Australia

-- a health certificate, if required.
+- a health certificate, when required by the importing country.

-Step 6: Export your goods
+Step 8: Export your goods